johnwbyrd/superpawn/README.md

 Current features
 ----------------

-- All the code exists within a single C++ source file
 - Implements a subset of UCI protocol sufficient to permit play with Arena 3.0
 - Pluggable architecture permits easy experimentation for new algorithms for search and evaluation
+- Alpha-beta search of fixed depth
+- Material evaluator
 - Uses C++11 features, as well as some gratuitous functional programming concepts
+- All the code exists within a single C++ source file
 - Vaguely const-correct

 Anti-features (things the engine doesn't do)
 --------------------------------------------